 Generally, if you can say you have a dental care routine, you’re already off to a strong start in managing your oral health.
-So, it should be a positive thing to be able to report that you routinely carry out the basic self-care habits that are so important, like brushing and flossing your teeth.

-But, it’s also important to dig a little deeper into that routine and make sure what you’re doing regularly is actually helping rather than harming, and that the right habits are being formed and maintained.
+But it’s also important to dig a little deeper into that routine and make sure what you’re doing regularly is actually helping rather than harming, and that the right habits are being formed and maintained.

 Issue 1: Over-brushing